 Nursing facility care may be needed to:

 Nursing facilities are to be considered when:

 An entire facility or portion of a facility can be licensed as a nursing facility.
-For example, continuing care retirement communities offer skilled nursing facility services for their residents.
+For example, continuing care retirement communities (CCRC) offer skilled nursing facility services for their residents.
 Those services can be fulfilled in a special section of their CCRC or in a special section of a hospital that provides long-term care services under contract to the CCRC.
-Hospitals may also provide skilled nursing care in a long-term care unit--LTCU.
+Hospitals may also provide skilled nursing care in a long-term care unit (LTCU).